canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-setup-environment.md

 spark.kubernetes.namespace=spark
 ```

 That's it.
-We're now ready to dive head first into Spark!
+We're now ready to dive head first into Apache Spark!

-In the [next section](/t/13232), we'll start submitting commands to Spark using the built-in interactive shell.
+In the [next section](/t/13232), we'll start submitting commands to Apache Spark using the built-in interactive shell.